secure-device-onboard/docs/docs/fdo/fdo-client-sdk-design.md

 ## FDO Client SDK Design

 The design is divided into different blocks of FDO specific implementation.
 This document does not specify API-level design, but rather specifies the block-level and call-level design of the FDO design.
-The existing REST/JSON based protocols currently implemented in the Client SDK are replaced by the CBOR-based protocols described in the FIDO IOT draft specification.
+The existing REST/JSON based protocols currently implemented in the Client SDK are replaced by the CBOR-based protocols described in the FIDO Device Onboard Proposed Standard.
 Please refer to the FDO specification for complete details of the new draft protocols.

 Figure 1.
 Basic Block Diagram
 ![Basic Block Diagram](img/Slide3.PNG)